Skip to content

 Assessment Metric

 An assessment metric is a metric which divides the system into parts belonging to the green assessment, the yellow and the red one.
 Example: The metric File Size is an assessment metric.
-Green files are, for example, those with less than 300 SLOC, yellow are those with less then 750 SLOC and the remaining ones are red.
+Green files are, for example, those with less than 300 SLOC, yellow are those with less than 750 SLOC and the remaining ones are red.

 Baseline